-Both during the growth phase and afterwards you will have to maintain a Ph value of 6 to 6.5.
+Both during the growth phase and afterwards you will have to maintain a PH value of 6 to 6.5.
 A pH value which is too high or too low isn’t good for the growth of your cannabis plant and can be fatal.
-Measuring is knowing so make it yourself easy and buy a pH meter
+Measuring knows so make it yourself easy and buy a pH meter

 How do you adjust the pH value?

 It may be that your soil reaches a pH value which is too high or too low.
 Fortunately, this is easy to solve.

 Are you dealing with a pH value which is too high?
 For example a pH value of 8?
 Then your soil is not acidic enough, and you must acidify the soil.
 You can do this simply by dissolving a few drops of vinegar in your water.
 Note: do this carefully and don't overdo it.
 A few drops are often more than enough to bring the PH value to the desired level.